 The Palazzo Medici Riccardi is an Italian Renaissance palace and art museum in Florence, also known for its Magi Chapel painted by Benozzo Gozzoli.

-The design of the palace was commissioned by Cosimo de’ Medici the Elder to architect Michelozzo (Michelozzo di Bartolomeo Michelozzi) in 1440s with a view to create an impressive residence for the House of Medici, at the time the most powerful family of Florence.
+The design of the palace was commissioned by Cosimo de’ Medici the Elder to architect Michelozzo (Michelozzo di Bartolomeo Michelozzi) in the 1440s with a view to creating an impressive residence for the House of Medici, at the time the most powerful family of Florence.

 Built between 1444 and 1460, the palace conceived by Michelozzo, widely regarded as one of the masterpieces of Italian Renaissance architecture, is an imposing and severe cubic construction whose style deeply influenced that of many other subsequent buildings, such as the Palazzo Strozzi, built about forty years later.

 It is important to report that the current Palazzo Medici Riccardi is much larger than the palace designed by Michelozzo since the building was expanded in the 17th century, though retaining its original architectural style.

 The palace’s three-story south and west facades are characterized by an ashlar decoration and double lancet windows, which would become subsequently two popular features of most Florentine palaces of the Renaissance period.